jared-singular/segment-destination-function/README.md

 > Due to the Hybrid nature of this integration it is recommended to disable the Segment *Application Lifecycle Events*.
 These are disabled in the Initialization of the Segment SDK.
 The Singular SDK will automatically track Sessions and these *Application Lifecycle Events* are not needed.

 ### Requirements
 - The Singular SDK must be natively implemented in the Advertiser App.
-See Singular SDK documentation here: https://support.singular.net/hc/en-us/categories/360002441132
+See Singular SDK documentation: [READ MORE](https://support.singular.net/hc/en-us/categories/360002441132)
 - This solution is not to be used if you are using the Segment Device Mode Integration (SDK Wrapper).
 - The Segment Mobile SDK must be Intialized before the Singular SDK.
 - All Segment Track events must contain the additional properties which consist of the additional identifiers as illustrated below.